Sajjad-ul-Hassan

 Chaudhry Sajjad-ul-Hassan is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2008 to 2013.
+Sajjad ul Hassan is PPPP District President of Okara.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-144 (Okara-II) as an independent candidate in 2008 Pakistani general election and later joined Pakistan Peoples Party (PPP).
+He was elected to the National Assembly of Pakistan from Constituency NA-144 (Okara-II) as an independent candidate in the 2008 Pakistani general election and later joined Pakistan Peoples Party (PPP).
 He received 77,795 votes and defeated Rao Sikandar Iqbal.

-He ran for the seat of the National Assembly from Constituency NA-144 (Okara-II) as an independent candidate in 2013 Pakistani general election but was unsuccessful.
-He received 448 votes and lost the seat to Muhammad Arif Chaudhry.

 He ran for the seat of the National Assembly from Constituency NA-144 (Okara-II) as a candidate of PPP in by-polls held in October 2015, but was unsuccessful.
 He received 4,300 votes and lost the seat to Chaudhry Riaz-ul-Haq.

+He is currently District President of PPP in Okara.